^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Neurobion is a subcategory of mineral-free multivitamins.
-Its use falls on individuals with a marked lack of B-vitamins — thiamine with pyridoxine and B12-vitamin.
+Neurobion is a subcategory of multivitamins that do not contain minerals.
+It is used by people with a noticeable deficiency of B-vitamins - thiamine with pyridoxine and B12-vitamin.

-It is used in the combined treatment of such diseases and conditions:
+It is used in the combined treatment of the following diseases and conditions:

 • thoracalgia;

-• radicular syndrome developing due to compression of the roots inside the spinal cord due to degenerative vertebral pathologies;
+• radicular syndrome, developing due to compression of the roots inside the spinal cord, as a result of degenerative spinal pathologies;

 Release form

-The release of the pharmaceutical component is in the form of tablets, as well as a solution for i / m injections, inside ampoules with a capacity of 3 ml.
+The pharmaceutical component is released in the form of tablets, as well as a solution for intramuscular injections, inside ampoules with a capacity of 3 ml.

 Pharmacodynamics